Pronoun ci

 The primary function of pronouns is to avoid unnecessary repetition by replacing words or phrases that have already been mentioned in a sentence or conversation.
-This helps make speech and writing smoother and less redundant.
+Without pronouns, speech and writing would quickly become repetitive and unnatural.
+Italian, in particular, makes extensive use of pronouns, and understanding how they work is essential for sounding fluent and natural.

 Ieri ho visto Giovanni.
 Ieri lo ho visto.